 Once again, this Marriott hotel is ugly from the outside, but it is renovated on the inside with nice room features like a large shower with glass sliding doors.
 The location is around Kendall Square, with plenty of restaurants and amenities.
 The M Club lounge is worth the upgrade as breakfast is very nice in this lounge, and you also get evening hors-d’oeuvres.
 There is also a nice pool at this hotel.
 Marriott Rewards®, Gold and Platinum Elite members, and one guest automatically enjoy lounge access as part of their elite status.

 9. Hilton Boston Back Bay

 The Hilton Hilton Boston Back Bay is a nice Hilton choice in Boston.
 Book a room on a high floor for the nice view of MIT across the river and the whole Back Bay.
-The Hilton is right across the street from the Sheraton that we reviewed above.
+The Hilton is across the street from the Sheraton we reviewed above.

 This Hilton has an executive Lounge for top-tier Honors members.
 This newly renovated Hilton Honors lounge is located on the first floor across from our Forty Dalton Restaurant.
 If you’re a Gold or Diamond HHonors member, your room key card will permit access to complimentary breakfast, sodas, water, juices, light snacks, and a coffee/espresso dispenser.

 The Lounge is not huge, but it’s stocked with complimentary sodas, water, juices, light snacks, and a coffee/espresso dispenser.
 Breakfast is a complimentary “enhanced” continental breakfast, with scrambled eggs, bacon/sausage, fruit, bread, etc. Enough to fill you up.
 There are also evening snacks, but as this is a small lounge with a small number of seats, it is not desperately pretty or welcoming.

 10. Hyatt Regency Boston?